EdgeFirstAI/documentation/docs/studio/datasets/annotations.md

 </figure>

 ### Annotation Based Audit
 In this mode only one annotation is shown at a time.
-The user can edit the with single click and next annotation is automatically presented:
+The user can edit the with single click and next annotation is automatically presented.
+Hotkeys are provided to speed up the process:

-1. ENTER – accept annotation
+1. (ENTER) – accept annotation.
-2. SPACE – reject annotation
+2. (SPACE) – reject annotation.
-3.	<- Goto previous annotation – no change to the current  annotation
+3.	(<--) Go to previous annotation – no change to the current annotation.
-4.	-> Goto next annotation – no change to the current annotation
+4.	(-->) Go to next annotation – no change to the current annotation.
-5. Z – Toggle zoom to annotation view and full image
+5. (Z) – Toggle zoom to annotation view and full image.
-6. 1-9 change the annotation class from 1 to 9
+6. (1-9) - change the annotation class from 1 to 9.
-7. SHIFT 0-9, change the annotation class from 10 to 19
+7. (SHIFT 0-9) - change the annotation class from 10 to 19.
-User can edit the size of the annotation by mouse click and drag
+User can edit the size of the annotation by mouse click and drag.